lisawagner/easy-eats/README.md

 ### `Adding Ingredients Field`

-Here, the user needs to be able to add multiple items, which then need to go into an ingredients array, so coding this process is more involved.
+Here, the user needs to be able to add multiple items, which then need to go into an ingredients array, so coding this process was more involved.

 To create this, I set up a `useState` for each ingredient entered, and a `useState` array to hold all the ingredients values.
 Once the user enters an ingredient, a quick check for duplicates runs and then the new (non-duplicate) ingredient is added to the array along with any previous ingredients, if applicable.